-The Wright brothers are legendary innovators here in Dayton-- and all around the world; and for good reason-- they invented the airplane!
-Today, December 17, 2020 is the 117th anniversary of the first flight, and we thought you might enjoy these fun facts about Wilbur and Orville Wright that you may or may not know!
+The Wright brothers are legendary innovators here in Dayton - and all around the world; and for good reason - they invented the airplane!
+We thought you might enjoy these fun facts about Wilbur and Orville Wright that you may or may not know!

 1. The Wright brothers were raised and lived their lives in Dayton!